kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 ### Modernizr &amp; yepnope
 *(Author's note: I may have written the code but Revlon owns it, so I can't just place it in files on a public GitHub repo.
 I'm going to be as descriptive about the code as I can...[tweet me any questions you may have about it](http://twitter.com/kaidez "kaidez on Twitter").*

 Sitecore loads a (slightly) different version of the site, depending on whether it loads on either a desktop or some sort of handheld.

 Each product image reacts to a jQuery-powered `mouseover` on desktops and a jQuery-powered `click` on handhelds.
 The image reaction is, when one of those events happens, a window scrolls up over it displaying some product info using `jQuery.animate()`.
-Since this affected a group of images, the functionality is applied to a JavaScript array that contains the instead of building it for each image one-by-one.
-For each iteration, the jQuery mouseevent code is applied to each element.

-I also wanted to use ECMAScript's `forEach` method for the array iteration, which isn't supported in legacy Internet Explorer.
+The group of images is placed in a JS array where a `forEach` method loops over it. for the array iteration, which isn't supported in legacy Internet Explorer.
 That meant building a feature-detect for `forEach` and if the site loaded into a browser that didn't support that, a polyfill would load in code that applied `forEach` support in each browser.

 This whole process was managed by [Modernizr](http://modernizr.com "Read more about Modernizr") and its [Modernizr.load() method](http://modernizr.com/docs/#load "Read more about Modernizr.load()").
 And it's a pretty straight-forward process when keeping a few things in mind...